jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 ```
 Note, to use top-level await you'll need to rename `wdio.conf.ts` to `wdio.conf.mts` so it's loaded as an ESM module.

-You can see the [sample plugin](https://github.com/jesse-r-s-hines/wdio-obsidian-service-sample-plugin) for more examples of how to write your wdio.conf and e2e tests.
+You can see the [sample plugin](https://github.com/jesse-r-s-hines/wdio-obsidian-service-sample-plugin) for more examples of how to write your wdio.conf.mts and e2e tests.

 ## Platform Support